syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_3/README.md

 At present we are not supporting FreeBSD {{ site.product.short_name }} on our [[official repository|gh-syslog-ng]] on GitHub.
 However, you can compile {{ site.product.short_name }} yourself following this guide.

-**Note:** The guide is tested on X86_64/amd64 FreeBSD 14 and 13, we do our bests to keep it update, but your actual system may require additional steps or slightly different settings.
+**NOTE:** The guide is tested on X86_64/amd64 FreeBSD 14 and 13, we do our bests to keep it update, but your actual system may require additional steps or slightly different settings.
-{: .notice}
+{: .notice--primary}

 ## Compiling from source